To provide you with the best experience, cookies are used on this site. Find out more here.

 Explore iconic attractions and destinations along the Great West Way route as you experience a range of exciting festivals this season.

 Make the most of the warmer weather by venturing outside this season!
-The Great West Way offers plenty of reasons to enjoy the great outdoors, with stunning National Landscapes stretching across the route, featuring an array of intriguing walking and cycling paths.
+The Great West Way offers plenty of reasons to enjoy the great outdoors, with stunning walking and cycling routes along National Landscapes.
 As well as this, there are also a range of walking festivals and tours taking place this Spring!

 This years’ Reading Walks Festival, taking place between May 10th-18th, is more diverse than ever and includes 50 walks in and around the historic town.
 Each walk is led by local volunteers and is designed to bring to life the stories, heritage, wildlife and landscapes of Reading and its surrounding countryside.